Peiprjs/Academic-repository/README.md

 ## Other projects
 - [The Three Thees Theory](three-thee): A philosophical theory I came up with.
 - [Research paper risk assessment](RiskAssessment): the risk assessment for a microbiology study
+- [Prova del Manipulador](prova-manipulador): the basic explanation for a microbiology study